Posted by Bruce Kahl on November 25, 2002

 The film's title uses a familiar American phrase that means anything simple or easy, or alternately, a gullible sucker or pushover.
 Under the opening credits, four quacking ducks (the four Marx Brothers) are seen swimming and cooking in a kettle over a fire.
 Groucho reportedly provided the following recipe to explain the title: "Take two turkeys, one goose, four cabbages, but no duck, and mix them together.
 After one taste, you'll duck soup for the rest of your life."

-The first recorded use, according to Prof Jonathan Lighter in the Random House Historical Dictionary of American Slang, was in a Tad Dorgan cartoon in 1902, in reference to a man juggling a set of miscellaneous items.
+The first recorded use, according to Prof Jonathan Lighter in the Random House Historical Dictionary of American Slang, Volume 1, A-G, was in a Tad Dorgan cartoon in 1902, in reference to a man juggling a set of miscellaneous items.
 It means some action that was easy or presented no challenge, a cinch to complete, like rolling off a log.

 It's a weird phrase.
 Nobody has the slightest idea where it came from or what it refers to.
 The cartoon is no help, as it shows a man in a Police Court, juggling a bottle, pitcher, plate and salt shaker, with the caption "Duck Soup".
 Nobody has managed to make much sense of it.
 It's not even certain that TAD Dorgan actually meant by the phrase that it was something easy - it might just as well refer to something that looks easy, but is actually difficult.